HackBulgaria/Programming51-1/week2/5-Fraction/README.md

 In a `com.hackbulgaria.programming51.week2` package create a `Fraction` class where you:

 * Define a fraction with numerator and denominator.
-* Create a method `public float getReal()` that returns the fraction as a number with a decimal point.
+* Create a method `public double getReal()` that returns the fraction as a number with a decimal point.
 * Create a method `public void sum(Fraction F)` that sums the current Fraction with another Fraction
 * Create a method `public void simplify()` that simplifies your `Fraction`